ietf-tapswg/api-drafts/draft-trammell-taps-interface.md

 ## Specifying Transport Parameters {#transport-params}

 A Preconnection object holds parameters reflecting the application's requirements and preferences for the transport.
-These include Protocol Selection and Path Selection Properties and Protocol Properties (to configure transport protocols).
+These include Transport Preferences (towards protocol selection and path selection) as well as Application Intents (hints to the transport system what to optimize for) and Protocol Properties (to configure transport protocols).

 Some parameters express strict requirements that the application relies on,